google-gemini/cookbook/README.md

 * [Go](https://github.com/google/generative-ai-go)

 ## Get help
-Open an [issue](https://github.com/google-gemini/cookbook/issues) on GitHub.
+Ask a question on the new [Build with Google AI Forum](https://discuss.ai.google.dev/), or open an [issue](https://github.com/google-gemini/cookbook/issues) on GitHub.

 ## Contributing
 Contributions are welcome.
 See [contributing](https://github.com/google-gemini/cookbook/blob/main/CONTRIBUTING.md) to learn more.